visol/google_cloud_storage/README.md

 Whenever uploading or editing a file through the GoogleCloudStorage Manager you can configure an URL as a web hook to be called to invalidate the cache in TYPO3.
-This is highly recommended to keep the data consistent between GoogleCloudStorage and TYPO3.
+This is recommended to keep the data consistent between GoogleCloudStorage and TYPO3.

 ```shell script
 https://domain.tld/?type=1573555440